ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 />
 ```

-Every other value of `type` property will be treated as `classic`.
+Every other value of the `type` property will be treated as `classic`.

-### Changing Editor Configuration
+### Changing the Editor Configuration

-Custom configuration can be passed to the editor via `config` property of `CKEditor` React component.
+Custom configuration can be passed to the editor with the `config` property of the CKEditor 4 React component.
 The following example shows {@link guide/dev/features/toolbar/README how to change the contents of the toolbar}:

 ```jsx
 <CKEditor